 Gemstones, Minerals & Rocks

 In 1977, I was employed as a research geologist for the Wyoming Geological Survey in Laramie after being hired by the late Dr. Daniel N. Miller, Jr, one of the most respected State Geologists in the Country and a person of integrity.
-He was so important to the Wyoming Geological Survey, that the building on the University of Wyoming campus was renamed in his honor!
+He was so important to the Wyoming Geological Survey that the building on the University of Wyoming campus was renamed in his honor!

 Next to nothing was known about gemstones and precious metals in Wyoming in 1977, but over the next 3 decades, I tracked down hundreds of mineral deposits & found some of the largest individual gemstones and gemstone deposits on earth: some gems I found were as large as a Smart car!
-These deposits were found in the wilds, along roads, highways and even the interstate.
+These deposits were found in the wilds, along roads, highways and even adjacent to the interstate.
 Many of these discoveries were published in papers and books listed on wiki and Amazon.

 Using geology as a guide to finding gems & gold provides a great advantage.
 For example, after I discovered the Palmer Canyon iolite deposit in the central Laramie Mountains, I noted this deposit also contained ruby, sapphire and kyanite.
-The ruby & sapphire were associated with a small outcrop of vermiculite sometimes referred to as 'glimmerite'.
+The ruby & sapphire were associated with a small outcrop of vermiculite sometimes referred to as 'glimmerite' in Russia.
 Glimmerite is a rock composed almost entirely of vermiculite mica and is geochemically enriched in alumina.
-Ruby & sapphire are aluminum-oxides thus, under the right geological conditions with the right chemistry, pressures and temperatures, amphibolite-grade metamorphism produced alumina (silica-poor) rock that hosts ruby and sapphire.
+Ruby & sapphire are aluminum-oxides; thus, under the right geological conditions with the right chemistry, pressures and temperatures, amphibolite-grade metamorphism produced alumina (silica-poor) rock that hosts ruby and sapphire.
 Several samples I collected of the Palmer Canyon vermiculite contained 20 to 25% corundum (ruby & sapphire), with some rubies weighing more than 12-carats after faceting.
 Armed with this information, I found another half-dozen ruby deposits simply by searching vermiculite deposits in Wyoming.
 There was already a publication in the university archives on Vermiculite Deposits of Wyoming!

-Similar gems will be found in vermiculites and some aluminum-rich serpentinites in Montana, Arizona, Nevada, California, Colorado, Utah, South Dakota and Idaho - so get out and start looking!
-See if you can find old geology reports on vermiculite in your area - vermiculite was at one time in the early 1900s, a sought after commodity for insulation.
-Even so, it was the iolite gemstones that were so fascinating.
+Similar gems will be found in vermiculites and aluminum-rich serpentinites in Montana, Arizona, Nevada, California, Colorado, Utah, South Dakota and Idaho - so get out and start looking!
+See if you can find old geology reports on vermiculite in your area - vermiculite was at one time sought after for insulation.
+Even so, it was the iolite gemstones that I found to be so fascinating.
 Using the geological, mineralogical and geochemical characteristics of the iolite deposit at Palmer Canyon, I developed a model and found a couple of more deposits and provided predictions where others will likely be found.
 So Wyoming, which was thought to be almost devoid of gemstones, is now known as the King of Gems and the most diversified gemstone state in the US, and one of the more popular places in the country for rock hounding.
 And gold!
 I found hundreds of gold anomalies and was on the discovery team of one of the largest gold deposits ever to be found.
 Six other geologists and myself were responsible for putting Donlin Creek on the map in Alaska - a deposit that could have more than 180 million ounces of gold!